 If you would like some of Morrisseau’s art, Pelletier’s Gas Bar, located on the Lake Helen Reserve just across the Nipigon River Bridge, has various souvenirs with different Morrisseau prints.
 An original Morrisseau piece can be found displayed in the Nipigon Public Library.

-On October 19th, 2023, at the Nipigon Bridgeview Lookout, the Norval Morrisseau Monument and Panel will be unveiled.
-Overlooking the Nipigon River, and the local pictographs much like the ones that inspired Morrisseau growing up, it will be a monument to the legacy of this influential artist.
+On October 19th, 2023, at the Nipigon Bridgeview Lookout, the Norval Morrisseau Monument and Panel was unveiled.
+Overlooking the Nipigon River, and the local pictographs much like the ones that inspired Morrisseau growing up, it is a monument to the legacy of this influential artist.

 Ontario’s Superior Country is extremely proud to have developed this monument in partnership with members of Bingwi Neyaashi Anishinaabek First Nation and the estate of Norval Morrisseau.
 This initiative is a part of the North Shore Tourism Project which is dedicated to developing tourism products along the North Shore of Lake Superior.
 The need for a piece dedicated toward the Indigenous Group of Seven was made clear within the organization’s Group of Seven Strategy as there was no current promotion or product within the region.
 With Norval Morisseau being a local to the area it was quickly determined that promoting his work and influence was important not only to Superior Country but to the continued recognition of Indigenous artists.